nhchi/Reproducible-Research-1/Week-1/Week 1 Note.md

 - Lead with the question
 - Summarize the analyses into the story
 - Don't inculde every analysis, include it
-  -If it is needed for the story
+  - If it is needed for the story
   - If it is needed to address a challenge
 - Order analyses according to the story, rather than chronologically
 - Include "pretty" figures that contribute to the story